Tmpecho/idatt2003-mappe-2025-gr57/README.md

 ## Overview

 Board Games Hub is a JavaFX-based desktop application designed to bring the fun of board games to your computer.
-The current implementation includes **Snakes and Ladders**, with **Cluedo** currently being added.
+The current implementation includes **Snakes and Ladders** and **Cluedo**.

 ---